17 Nov 10 Pre-Remodel Tips for the Bathroom

 7. Place the toilet out-of-sight

 It’s an old design rule, actually, having the toilet positioned so that it is not the first thing you see in a bathroom.
 Why?
 Essentially it’s out of the way so that it’s not visible to passerby when the door happens to be open.
 Get it?
 There are plenty ways of “concealing” the toilet, choose one that diverts the focal point effectively.
+If you need to move the toilet, make sure that you seek the assistance of professional plumbers.

 8. Oh, the vanity